Yarbrough wins 4th straight, Rays beat Blue Jays 3-1

 TRAINER’S ROOM

-Rays: Tampa Bay recalled C Michael Hernandez from Triple-A Durham.
-He takes the roster spot of LHP Blake Snell (elbow), who went on the 10-day injured list Thursday and will undergo surgery to remove loose bodies from his pitching arm.
-The reigning AL Cy Young Award winner, Snell is expected to be out until September. … OF Kevin Kiermaier (left thumb) took swings and is expected to play again on or soon after his eligible return date, July 31. … RHP Ryne Stanek (right hip) will throw a bullpen Saturday or Sunday.
+Rays: Tampa Bay filled Snell’s roster spot by recalling C Michael Hernandez from Triple-A Durham. … OF Kevin Kiermaier (left thumb) took swings and will start at DH for Class A Charlotte on Saturday.
+Kiermaier is expected to rejoin the Rays on or soon after his eligible return date, July 31. … RHP Ryne Stanek (right hip) will throw a bullpen Saturday or Sunday.
 Stanek last pitched on July 19.

 Blue Jays: INF Eric Sogard was held out of the starting lineup.